InterNations/antwort/_posts/2013-01-03-coding-style.md

 # General Coding Tips

+Antwort and these tips were written for experienced Email HTML developers.
+Much of this won't really hit home until you're written an email.

+If you're just starting, you should start here instead:
+* [Campaign Monitor's Guide to Coding Emails](http://www.campaignmonitor.com/guides/coding/) - thorough introduction to writing HTML for Email.
+* [Mailchimp Support how-to article on coding HTML Email](http://kb.mailchimp.com/article/how-to-code-html-emails) - shorter than the above novel.
+* [Mailchimp's Email-jitsu](http://mailchimp.com/resources/guides/email-jitsu/) - entertaining read with practical tips.

-Here are some general coding style tips for HTML email.
+Then come back here for some general coding style tips for HTML email.

 ## HTML
 ----